TanvirArjel/SolidPrinciples/README.md

 5. D stands for [Dependency Inversion Principle (DIP)](https://github.com/TanvirArjel/SolidPrinciples/tree/main/DependencyInversionPrinciple)

+Please click on the hyperlink of the each principle to know details about that principle.

 # ⭐ Giving a star

 **If you find this repository useful, please don't forget to encouraging me to do more such stuffs by giving a star to this repository.
 Thank you.**